Norfolk Naval Shipyard releases COVID-19 vaccination deadlines for civilian employees

 PORTSMOUTH, Va.
-(WAVY) — Civilian personnel at Norfolk Naval Shipyard have a little less than two months to be fully vaccinated against coronavirus.
+(WAVY) — The deadline for civilian personnel at Norfolk Naval Shipyard to be fully vaccinated against coronavirus is quickly approaching.

-The shipyard says that means we are rapidly approaching the time when unvaccinated workers will have to receive their first shot of the Moderna and Pfizer versions of the vaccine.
+The shipyard says that means unvaccinated workers will have to receive their first shot of the Moderna and Pfizer versions of the vaccine soon.

 If you’re unvaccinated and plan to get the Moderna shot, you’ll need to get your first dose by Monday, Oct.
 11 to meet the shipyard’s deadline.